SilverRockInc/Lazuli/README.md

 [![Nuget package](https://img.shields.io/nuget/vpre/SilverRock.Lazuli.svg?maxAge=300)](https://www.nuget.org/packages/SilverRock.Lazuli/)

 # Lazuli
-Lazuli is a JSON/YAML-based command line toole for configuring Microsoft Azure entities.
+Lazuli is a JSON/YAML-based command line tool for configuring Microsoft Azure entities.
 (Currently, only Service Bus Topics and App Services are supported.)
 It is named after the semi-precious stone Lapis Lazuli from which the word "Azure" is derived.

 ## Design Philosophy